 For example, consider a cavity in your tooth.
 Does it hurt when it first develops or only after it has become serious?
 How about heart disease?
 Regardless of whether you are talking about cancer, heart disease, or problems with the spine, pain is usually the last thing to appear.
 When you begin chiropractic care, pain is also the first symptom to disappear, even though much of the underlying condition remains.

-Most chiropractors regard the elimination of symptoms as the easiest part of a persons care.
+Most chiropractors regard the elimination of symptoms as the easiest part of a person's care.
 If all that the chiropractor does is to reduce the pain and stop there, the chances of the condition recurring are much greater.
 In order to prevent a rapid recurrence of symptoms, it is necessary to continue receiving care even though your symptoms are gone.
-During the restorative phase of chiropractic care, muscles and other tissues are allowed to heal more completely, which helps prevent further injury or pain.
-The goal of restorative chiropractic care is to optimize your spinal function.
+During the stabilization phase of chiropractic care, muscles and other tissues are allowed to heal more completely, which helps prevent further injury or pain.
+The goal of stabilization chiropractic care is to stabilize your underlying condition and optimize your spinal function.

-During the restorative phase of your care, you will not have to receive adjustments as often as you did during the first phase of care and, depending on your particular circumstances, you may begin doing exercises, stretches, and massage to help accelerate your healing.
+During the stabilization phase of your care, you will not have to receive adjustments as often as you did during the first phase of care and, depending on your particular circumstances, you may begin doing exercises, stretches and massage to help accelerate your healing.

 Do not be discouraged if you have mild flare-ups in your symptoms on occasion.
 This is normal.
 Flare-ups are bound to occur during this phase because your body has not fully healed and stabilized.
 The length of this phase varies depending on the severity and chronicity of your injury or condition.

 WELLNESS CARE - THE KEY TO HEALTHY LIVING